 The SAT and SAT Subject Tests are globally recognized college admission exams.
 They're just one factor among many in the university admission review process.
 They can also connect you to university planning resources, scholarships, and financial support.

-The SAT tests your knowledge of reading, writing and math — subjects that are taught every day in high school classrooms.
-It’s offered in more than 175 countries outside the U.S. at over 1,000 international test centers.
-It takes 3 hours and 45 minutes, and it requires you to write an essay in English.
-The registration process, testing schedule and test fees in some countries may differ from those for tests taken in the U.S.
+The SAT tests your knowledge of reading, writing and math — subjects taught every day in secondary school classrooms.
+The registration process, testing schedule, and test fees in some countries may differ from those for tests taken in the U.S.

 SAT Subject Tests

-SAT Subject Tests are hour-long, content-based tests that allow you to showcase achievement in specific subject areas where you excel.
-They are the only U.S. university admission tests where you choose the tests that best showcase your achievements and interests.
-There are 20 SAT Subject Tests in five general subject areas: English, history, languages, mathematics and science.
+SAT Subject Tests are hour-long, content-based tests that allow you to showcase what you know in specific subject areas where you excel.
+There are 20 SAT Subject Tests in five general subject areas: English, history, languages, mathematics, and science.

-Many of the leading universities in the U.S. require or recommend SAT Subject Tests.
-For international students, SAT Subject Tests may be particularly meaningful because results from these tests help put your secondary grades in context.
+Many leading universities in the U.S. require or recommend SAT Subject Tests.
+For international students, SAT Subject Tests may be particularly useful because results from these tests help put your secondary grades in context.

 Some universities also use Subject Tests to place students into the appropriate courses.
 Based on your performance on the test(s), you could potentially fulfill basic requirements or receive credit for introductory-level courses.

-For international students, it’s important to take the exams within two years before you expect to enter college.
-They’re offered to international students six times throughout the year in October, November, December, January, May and June.
-If your chosen colleges ask for SAT Subject Tests, you will need to register for these in a separate transaction from your SAT registration.
-Also, be aware that SAT Subject Tests cannot be taken on the same day as the longer SAT.
+For international students, it’s important to take the tests within two years before you expect to start college.
+If your chosen colleges ask for SAT Subject Tests, you'll need to register for these in a separate transaction from your SAT registration.
+Also, be aware that SAT Subject Tests can't be taken on the same day as the longer SAT.

-If you are one year away from when you expect to enter college, make sure to register for the SAT no later than the November before you plan to start university and also give yourself enough time to prepare for the test.
+Make sure to register for the SAT no later than the November before you plan to start university, and give yourself enough time to prepare for the test.
 Most students take the SAT once or twice; taking the SAT more than twice is not recommended because it does not commonly affect scores significantly.

 Registering for the SAT and the SAT Subject Tests